7 Reasons Why You’re MISERABLE At Work (And How You Can Fix It)

 If you still find yourself overwhelmed, it might be a good idea to have a tactful conversation with your manager.
 Explain that you've taken steps to increase your efficiency in your role, but still find yourself extremely overwhelmed with the amount of work you're required to do and you're worried you'll eventually become burned out.
 You might be able to work together to find a solution that works for both of you.

 Feeling like you're not as on top of things as you used to be?
-Feeling like all of your co-workers are all getting promotions and raises except for you?
+Does it seem like all of your co-workers are getting promotions and raises except for you?

 If you're not moving forward with the company by upskilling and staying on top of industry trends, you'll find yourself on the bottom of the wheel, miserable and vulnerable.
 It's your job to keep moving forward with that company and keep pushing to be the top spoke on the wheel.

-We all have to do things we don't necessarily like or enjoy once and awhile.
-You might HATE talking on the phone, but your job might require you to hop on a call with a client every so often.
+We all have to do things we don't necessarily like or enjoy once in a while.
+You might hate talking on the phone, but your job might require you to hop on a call with a client every so often.
 That's just life.
 Plus, it's important to push your boundaries, get out of your comfort zone, and see what you can accomplish.

 However, if you're not spending the majority of your time working on projects that energize you, it can be draining.
 So, if you love building websites and you're spending 90% of your time on the phone with clients, you probably won't feel very satisfied at work.